Khauri/setup-cdi-tools/README.md

 ### Adding new built-in tools

-1. Modify the `src/tools.yml` file to
+1. Modify the `src/tools.yml` file to add the new tool.
 2. Add a version for the tool in `__test__/integration.test.ts` and ensure the tests pass
 3. Add a test in `.github/workflows/integration_test.yaml` for the new tool
 4. Update the Built-in Tools section of this README